The Importance of Thank-You Notes

-No, a letter can only be written by one person, and may only be signed by one person.
+No, a letter can only be written by one person and may be signed by only one person.
 However, you may write a note on behalf of yourself and someone else, as long as you are one of the people doing the thanking. ("Dear Aunt Edna: Barry and I thank you for the lovely salad bowl...").
-You may not write a thank-you note for someone else, nor may someone else write a thank-you note for you.
+In general, you may not write a thank-you note for someone else, nor may someone else write a thank-you note for you.

 QUESTION: Are there any times when it is permissible for me to write a thank-you note for someone else?

 Yes, if someone is bereaved (a death in the family) or a friend is sick or otherwise incapacitated, you may write a thank-you note for him or her.
-Volunteering to write thank-you notes for such people is a wonderful way to help others and make yourself feel good.
+Indeed, volunteering to write thank-you notes for such people is a wonderful way to help others and make yourself feel good.

 Remember, though, this only applies to people who can't write their own thank you notes which, most of the time, is not you.
 In normal circumstances, you must write your own notes.